yclas/guides/docs/Classifieds-coupon-system.md

 ## How to use coupons

-At first, give the  **coupon name**  to the beneficiary.
-After that, there are three ways for the beneficiary to use the coupon:
+Given that you have already provided the **coupon code** to the beneficiary, they can be used in either way as stated below : n:

 ### On the checkout page